fast-programmer/outboxer/README.md

 Outboxer is an `ActiveRecord` implementation of the [transactional outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html): a well established solution to this problem.

-By creating an outboxer event in the same transaction as an event, we can guarantee the event is published out to another system _eventually_, even if there are failures.
+By creating an outboxer message in the same transaction as an event, we can guarantee the event is published out to another system _eventually_, even if there are failures.

 ### Getting started